Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

 \subsection{Participation}

 Participation on Change.org did not change after users gained access to the in-platform AI tool.
 While the AI tool did not improve petition outcomes, one possible explanation could be that the tool's launch attracted a different population.
 For example, the launch could have resulted in an influx of low-skill writers, thereby reducing the overall skill of writers on the platform.
 In this hypothetical case, platform-level trends might not improve, even if the tool improved the outcomes of individual petitions.
 However, we did not find evidence that the effect of AI access on platform trends was driven by changed participation patterns.

-A time-series analysis of participation as measured by the volume of users writing petitions on the platform showed that participation did not increase with AI access.\footnote{We were unable to conduct a differences-in-differences analysis of petition participation because pre-AI participation and volume trends varied between treated and control countries, violating the test requirements.} Instead, the volume of user participation by week remained consistently in the same range as user participation prior to AI tool access.
+Instead, the volume of user participation by week remained consistently in the same range as user participation prior to AI tool access.
+We were unable to conduct a difference-in-differences analysis of petition participation because pre-AI participation and volume trends varied between treated and control countries, violating the test requirements.
+A time-series analysis of participation as measured by the volume of users writing petitions on the platform showed that participation did not increase with AI access.

-To test the consistency of platform participation, we used pre-AI user participation data from treated and untreated countries to fit a Bayesian Structural Time Series (BSTS) model (see details in SI Appendix)~\cite{brodersen2015causalimpact}.
+To test the consistency of platform participation, we used pre-AI user participation data from treated and untreated countries to fit a Bayesian Structural Time Series (BSTS) model (see details in SI Appendix Figures 40, 41 and Section Bayesian Structural Time Series)~\cite{brodersen2015causalimpact}.
 This BSTS model uses pre-AI long-term trends and seasonal fluctuations to predict a synthetic control for counterfactual participation in treated countries had there been no AI tool launch.
 This forecast for platform participation closely reflected actual user participation, with actual participation falling within a 95\% credible interval of forecast participation.
-Through comparing the synthetic counterfactual participation against actual platform participation, we do not find evidence of a significant effect of AI access on user participation, in either direction (\(\Delta\)=-0.45, 95\% CI [-2.71, 1.75], p = 0.349).
+Through comparing the synthetic counterfactual participation against actual platform participation, we do not find evidence of a significant effect of AI access on user participation, in either direction (\(\Delta_{treated-control}\) = -354 users (s.d. = 901), $p$ = 0.343, 95\% credible interval [-2167, 1263]).